Cuberick-Orion/CIRR/README.md

                          "3": "background should contain grass"}
       }
       ```
     - Details on the auxiliary annotations can be found in the **supp. mat.
-Sec.C** of our paper.
+Sec.
+C** of our paper.

  - `image_splits/split.VER.SPLIT.json`
     - A dictionary, where each key:value pair maps an image filename to the relative path of the img file, example: